-M. Ryan DeJean is an educator, sociolinguist, and creative curator from Lafayette, Louisiana.
+M. Ryan DeJeaneducator, sociolinguist, and creative curator from Lafayette, Louisiana.

 Curriculum Vitae